 Kevin Dugan is Mining One’s Principal Geotechnical Engineer.
-Kevin has over 40 years’ experience throughout Australia and overseas, including eleven years at the Snowy Mountains Engineering Corporation (SMEC).
+Kevin has over 40 years of experience throughout Australia and overseas, including eleven years at the Snowy Mountains Engineering Corporation (SMEC).
 He has had extensive experience in the practical aspects of rock and soil mechanics covering major hydroelectric projects, pumped storage schemes, dams, tunnels and most of Australia’s large mining projects, (e.g. Olympic Dam, Northparkes and Century Mine).
 This work has covered all states of Australian and about twelve countries overseas.
 His mine geotechnical experience covers the geotechnical input and peer review to major projects from conceptual to bankable studies and detailed design.
 He has also been retained as a peer review consultant on a wide range of projects, including numerous due diligence technical audits and expert witness roles of major civil and mining projects (both coal and metal).
 His areas of expertise include: Stress measurement analysis and mathematical modelling (2D & 3D); Rock Mechanics (ground support, stability analyses etc.); Reviews, due diligence and expert witness; and Engineering Geology (including data collection, rock mass classifications, etc.).
 Kevin is a Chartered Professional recognised through the Australian Institute of Mining and Metallurgy and is a Registered Professional Engineer in Queensland (RPEQ).

 David is a mining geotechnical specialist with 28 years of experience in mining and civil geotechnical engineering in Australia and Papua New Guinea, of which 21 years have been in mining.
 His experience has been gained throughout a wide range of open-cut and underground projects, in the pre-feasibility, feasibility and operational phases.
 His civil geotechnical experience includes hydro-electric construction projects, including dams and tunnelling in Tasmania and Queensland.
 David worked as a site-based geotechnical engineer in open cut mining for 12 years, including two years as a Technical Services Manager with mine planning responsibilities, from which he gained an extensive practical experience in mining operations.

-Abouzar is a Senior Geotechnical Engineer and numerical modelling specialist with over eleven years of experience in operations, geotechnical analysis, design and research.
+Abouzar is a Principal Geotechnical Engineer and numerical modelling specialist with over eleven years of experience in operations, geotechnical analysis, design and research.
 His expertise is primarily in applying advanced analytical techniques for geotechnical engineering and design.
 He has worked on studies involving large open pits and deep, high stress underground mines.
 He has authored more than 15 technical papers and articles and he is an AusIMM Chartered Professional and Registered Professional Engineer of Queensland.